Branislav Ivković: SPS leader in the Serbian parliament (2001–2002)

 Serbia's election laws were reformed prior to the 2000 Serbian parliamentary election, such that the entire country became a single electoral division and all mandates were awarded to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
 Ivković appeared in the sixty-fifth position on the SPS's list, which was mostly arranged in alphabetical order.
 The list won thirty-seven seats, and he was chosen as part of his party's delegation.
 When the new parliament convened in January 2001, he became the leader of the SPS's assembly group.
 The DOS won a landslide majority victory with 176 out of 250 seats, and the SPS served in opposition.

 Ivković was initially seen as a close associate of Slobodan Milošević in this period.
 On 7 March 2001, he said that he had recently visited Miloševič and described the former president as being in good spirits despite reports that he would soon be arrested on suspicion of war crimes.
 On 31 March, he played a crucial role in negotiating for Milošević to submit to an arrest warrant, bringing an end to an armed standoff at his mansion.
-When rumours circulated about Milošević's pending extradition to the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague in June, Ivković spoke at a protest outside the Yugoslavian parliament building.
+When rumours circulated about Milošević's pending extradition to the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague, Ivković spoke at a protest outside the Yugoslavian parliament building.

-According to a report in the British newspaper The Independent, Milošević turned against Ivković the following month, describing him as a "traitor" who knew that his extradition was imminent but did nothing to prevent it.
+According to a report in the British newspaper The Independent, Milošević turned against Ivković in July 2000, describing him as a "traitor" who knew that his extradition was imminent but did nothing to prevent it.
 Ivković acknowledged being in conflict with Milošević's wife Mirjana Marković during this period, although he said in August 2001 that their disagreements had been resolved and denied reports of a broader division in the party.
 He was not, at this time, removed from his role in the party leadership.

 In early 2001, Ivković was investigated on suspicion of having directed funds from the ministry of science and technology to the SPS while he was a cabinet minister.
 He was also accused of illegally distributing several state apartments.
-He rejected the charges and said that he would not invoke parliamentary immunity.
+He rejected the charges and said that he would not invoke parliamentary immunity in his defense.
 (His immunity was, in any event, removed in October 2001).